Chia Seed Cake

 Mix together Greek (or natural) yoghurt, chia seeds and lemon zest and juice until fully combined.

-Add a spoonful of flour mixture along with an egg and beat in on low thoroughly to ensure the egg is each fully incorporated.
-Repeat with remaining eggs.
+Add a spoonful of the flour mixture along with an egg and beat in on low thoroughly to ensure the egg is fully incorporated.
+Repeat with the remaining eggs.

 Transfer to a lined loaf tin and bake for 40-45 minutes until a skewer inserted into the centre comes out clean.